-The following table sets forth certain information concerning cash and non-cash compensation earned by the non-employee members of our board of directors in 2018.
-The compensation paid to My Graeff, our President and Chief Executive Officer is described below under "Executive Compensation."
+The following table sets forth certain information concerning cash and non-cash compensation earned by the non-employee members of our board of directors in 2020.
+The compensation paid to Mr. Graeff, our President and Chief Executive Officer is described below under "Executive Compensation."
 Mr. Graeff does not receive any additional compensation for his service as a director.

-Name Fees Earned or Paid in Cash (1)(2)(\$) Stock Awards (3)(\$) Total (\$)
+Fees Earned or Paid in Cash Stock Awards Total

+Name (1)(2)(\$) (3)(4)(\$) (\$)

-John B. Williamson, III 38,000 25,000 63,000
+John B. Williamson, III 16,431 16,431

-Richard W. Roedel 53,000 50,000 103,000
+Richard W. Roedel 66,500 62,500 129,000

-Michael W. Wise 31,000 25,000 56,000
+Michael W. Wise 16,431 16,431

-Donald Pastor 38,000 25,000 63,000
+Donald Pastor 52,500 37,500 90,000

-Gary Spiegel 29,500 25,000 54,500
+Gary Spiegel 45,500 37,500 83,000

-Warren B. Phelps, III 31,000 25,000 56,000
+Warren B. Phelps, III 52,500 37,500 90,000

-N. Leigh Anderson 29,500 25,000 54,500
+N. Leigh Anderson 45,500 37,500 83,000

+Mary Beth Vitale 45,500 37,500 83,000

-- (1) Represents the annual cash retainer for board and, as applicable, committee service for 2018.
-During 2018, the annual cash retainer for board service was \$25,000, the annual cash retainer for chairman of the board was \$50,000, the annual cash retainer for service as a member of a committee was \$3,000, and the annual cash retainer for service as the chairman of a committee was \$10,000 (except for the Nominating and Governance Committee, which was \$5,000).
-These retainers are paid prospectively in quarterly installments in advance.
-Mr. Roedel, who served as chairman of the Nominating and Governance Committee during 2018, elected to forego any compensation for serving in such role. - During 2018, our non-employee directors had the option to receive some or all of their cash retainers for board and committee service in stock units pursuant to our non-employee directors' deferred compensation plan.
+(1) Represents the annual cash retainer for board and, as applicable, committee service for 2020.
+Mr. Roedel, who served as chairman of the Nominating and Governance Committee during 2020, elected to forego any compensation for serving in such role.

+(2) During 2020, our non-employee directors had the option to receive some or all of their cash retainers for board and committee service in stock units pursuant to our non-employee directors' deferred compensation plan.
 These stock units are convertible into shares of our common stock on a one-for-one basis upon specified events.
-Mr. Williamson received an aggregate of 8,317 stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$25,000, as well as an aggregate of 4,325 stock units in lieu of his cash payments for his service as the Chairman of our Audit Committee and as a member of the Nominating and Governance Committee with an aggregate grant date fair value of \$13,000.
-Mr. Phelps received an aggregate of 8,317 stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$25,000, as well as an aggregate of 1,996 stock units in lieu of his cash payments for his service as a member of our Audit Committee and Compensation Committee with an aggregate grant date fair value of \$6,000.
-Mr. Roedel received an aggregate of 16,634 stock units in lieu of his cash payments for his service as chairman of the board of directors with an aggregate grant date fair value of \$50,000, as well as an aggregate of 998 stock units in lieu of his cash payments for his service as a member of our Compensation Committee with an aggregate grant date fair value of \$3,000.
-As of December 31, 2018, our non-employee directors held the following equity compensation awards:
+Mr. Williamson received an aggregate of 1,982 stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$13,542 for the first and second quarters, as well as an aggregate of 422 stock units in lieu of his cash payments for his service as a member of the Audit Committee and a member of the Nominating and Governance Committee for the first and second quarters of 2020 with an aggregate grant date fair value of \$2,889.
+Mr. Phelps received an aggregate of 6,040 stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$37,500, as well as an aggregate of 2,416 stock units in lieu of his cash payments for his service as the Chairman of our Audit Committee and as a member of the Compensation Committee, with an aggregate grant date fair value of \$15,000.
+Mr. Roedel received an aggregate of 10,067 stock units in lieu of his cash payments for his service as chairman of the board of directors with an aggregate grant date fair value of \$62,500, as well as an aggregate of 644 stock units in lieu of his cash payments for his service as a member of our Compensation Committee with an aggregate grant date fair value of \$4,000.
+Ms. Vitale received an aggregate of 6,040 stock units in lieu of cash payments for her service on the board of directors with an aggregate grant date fair value of \$37,500, as well as an aggregate of 1,288 stock units in lieu of her cash payments for her service as a member of our Audit Committee and a member of the Nominating and Governance Committee, with an aggregate grant date fair value of \$8,000.

+As of December 31, 2020, our non-employee directors held the following equity awards: